 - Instagram will pull all the information from Facebook’s product catalog, including a link to the company’s website from the photo.
 Up to 5 product labels can be added per photo.
 If you use a carousel, you can tag up to 20 products.

-4. How to Sell on Instagram with Instagram Story Ads
+4. Learn to sell on Instagram using Instagram Story ads.

 In March 2017, Instagram released advertising in Stories, offering brands yet another paid opportunity to expand their Social reach.
 These immersive, full-screen ads let your business use targeting with ads personally relevant to your target markets.